MolecularMatters/raw_pdb/README.md

 20: 370272 bytes from LLVMNVPTXDesc.dir\RelWithDebInfo\NVPTXMCTargetDesc.obj
 </pre>

+This is at least an order of magnitude faster than DIA, even though the example code is completely serial and uses std::vector, std::string, and std::sort, which are used for illustration purposes only.

+When reading streams in a concurrent fashion, you will most likely be limited by the speed at which the OS can bring the data into your process.

 Running the **Lines** example on a 1.37 GiB PDB yields the following output:

 <pre>